Changing dimensions or outfitting

 (see also FAQ)

-One of the most important advantages with home building is the possibility to customize the craft to your liking - be it looks, outfitting or sizing.
+One of the most important advantages with DIY is the possibility to customize the craft to your liking - be it looks, outfitting or sizing.

-It is also about esthetics.
-I spend hours fine-tuning lines to create a harmonious relation between lines, surfaces and curves.
-It makes me sad seeing a kayak where someone has uncritically copied a line or detail from another kind of kayak that s/he happened to fancy, and achieved a disharmony that sticks out like a sore thumb.
+It is also about aesthetics.
+I spend hours fine-tuning lines to create a harmonious relationship between lines, surfaces and curves.
+It makes me sad seeing a kayak where someone has uncritically copied a line or detail from another kind of kayak that s/he happened to fancy and achieved a disharmony that sticks out like a sore thumb.
 It also grieves me that there is an ugly kayak out there, built from my plans, and knowing that someone spent many hours on it, achieving what to other looks crude and amateurish.

 The same applies here: if you know what you are doing, go ahead – if not: perhaps best to be a little conservative...

 The length is easy to adjust.
 Up to approx 10% adjustment is normally no problem.
 Just change the distance between molds and the distance between the stern and the aft edge of the cockpit rim (the same coefficient on both).
 You must keep the same c/c distance for all molds, otherwise, you disrupt the lines and may even cause unforeseen effects on performance.
 No stretching midships or such ideas!
 Most plans have 12 molds, meaning that the craft gets 13 cm longer or shorter for every cm mold distance change.
 Do not forget to stretch or shorten the stems accordingly.

 Reason to change the length may be that you are short and light – a Nomad shortened to Kavat-length may give an adequate volume.
 If you are tall and heavy the other way around may produce a suitable craft – a Kavat stretched to Nomad-length.

 Do not change the beam, without redrawing the entire station plan.
 It is very easy to get erratic lines that may affect the performance – or just lose the harmony of lines...